How Much Water Should I Drink Per Day?

 What the Science Says

-The National Academies of Sciences, Engineering, and Medicine (NASEM) recommends a total daily water intake of about 3.7 liters (125 oz) for men and 2.7 liters (91 oz) for women.
+The official NASEM recommendation is 3.7 liters (125 oz) for men and 2.7 liters (91 oz) for women per day.
 This includes water from all sources: drinking water, other beverages, and food.
 About 20% of your daily water intake typically comes from food, especially fruits and vegetables like cucumbers, watermelon, oranges, and lettuce.

 Daily Water Intake by Body Weight